iamdcj/javascripts/core/types/composite/arrays/README.md

 Arrays are numerically ordered collections of data; they tend to contain numerous pieces of related data, but can be used as ordered containers for any type.

+Arrays are zero-indexed, i.e. the first item in the array is position `0`, the second at `1`, and so forth.
+This provides the engineer an ability to retrieve items from an array by associating it with its index(see below)

 ###### String array

 ```